ice1000/vscode-arend/README.md

  [arend-language-server]: https://github.com/ice1000/arend-language-server

-I'm sorry that you need to download it yourself, from [here](https://github.com/ice1000/arend-language-server/releases/download/v0.1.0/arend-lsp-0.1.0-full.jar), and put the path into `arend.languageServer.path`.
+I'm sorry that currently you need to download it yourself, from [here](https://github.com/ice1000/arend-language-server/releases/download/v0.1.0/arend-lsp-0.1.0-full.jar), and put the path to the jar into `arend.languageServer.path`.

 This will be improved in the future versions.

+Apart from that, you also need a java (version >= 11) installation, which the plugin will try to find in `PATH` and `JAVA_HOME` (higher priority).

+## Features

++ Goto definition

 ## Help wanted